merogersdev/automation/README.md

 ### Custom prompt with Git status detection

+#### Instructions:

-Copy ./bash/custom_prompt to the directory of your choice eg. ~/home/user and add the following to either your ~/.bashrc or ~/.bash_profile to include the prompt.
+Copy ./bash/custom_prompt.sh to the directory of your choice eg. ~/home/user and add the following to either your ~/.bashrc or ~/.bash_profile to include the prompt.
 Restart your terminal or run source ~/.bashrc for the changes to take effect.

 ```
 if [ -f ~/custom_prompt.sh ]; then